 Search the archive

-How do I find interviews within a single archive?
+How do I find interviews within an archive?

 (Video in preparation)

-- The filter facets such as collection, gender, or year of birth can be combined with each other.
-Within a filter facet, you can use the magnifying glass to search for a suitable term.
+- The filters such as collection, gender, or year of birth can be combined with each other.
+Within a filter, you can use the magnifying glass to search for a suitable term.

-- You can only use the full-text search if you are registered with Oral-History.Digital.
-It only covers the archives for which you have access and in which transcripts are available.
+- You can only use the full-text search if you are logged in with access to this archive.

 Display of search results